swaminathanj/fsd/01_HTML.md

 ## Writing text and formatting

 These tags are used within &lt;body&gt; section.
-These tags are commonly used for the content.
+These are the frequenctly used elements of the content.

 - The **&lt;p&gt;** (paragraph) tag
 - The **&lt;p&gt;** tag with **align** attribute set to "right" or "center"